Let’s Clear The Fog: Unveiling The Role Of The Neck In Persistent Post-Concussion Syndrome

-In this presentation, Helen reviews the literature surrounding PCS as well as upper cervical compromise suffered concurrently at the time of concussion, acting as the primary symptomatic source.
+In this presentation at the 2nd Watson Headache® Institute International Symposium Online, Helen reviews the literature surrounding PCS as well as upper cervical compromise suffered concurrently at the time of concussion, acting as the primary symptomatic source.
 Helen also discusses the management of three PCS patients using both active rehabilitation and passive manual therapy of the cervical spine resulting in a significant reduction in symptoms as well as a significant improvement in function.

 With her considerable experience as a musculoskeletal physiotherapist, Helen has had a special interest in sports medicine.
 After a mild concussion injury in 2012, Helen began to suffer from Headache and Migraine.
 Discovering that her neck was the primary cause of these symptoms was a defining moment in Helen’s physiotherapy career which has spanned 17 years.

 Helen traveled to Sydney Australia on three occasions to attend the Watson Headache® Institute’s three-course levels as part of her continuing professional development.
 On becoming a Watson Headache® Certified Practitioner, Helen subsequently opened The Headache Clinic in Invercargill, New Zealand.
 Due to the demand and success of this clinic, Helen now operates 3 clinics across New Zealand, located in Auckland, Christchurch and Invercargill, leading a team of physiotherapists.